 Sydney Town Hall glowed as 1,900 gathered for Songs of Strength, brilliantly directed by violinist Ben Adler.
-This luminous SHIR Festival, supported by the Shalom Collective, united artistry and resilience, and was a moving celebration of Jewish spirit, community, and identity through music that healed, uplifted, and inspired.
+This luminous SHIR Australian Jewish Music Festival, supported by Shalom Collective, united artistry and resilience, and was a moving celebration of Jewish spirit, community, and identity through music that healed, uplifted, and inspired.

 A Tapestry of Voices and Vision

-The program’s architecture was exquisite.
-Somewhere from West Side Story, sung by Danielle Bavli, glided with grace and longing, a declaration that “there’s a place for us,” was incredibly moving, grounding Jewish hope in universal belonging.
+Somewhere from West Side Story, sung by Danielle Bavli, glided with grace and longing, and its declaration that “there’s a place for us” was incredibly moving, grounding Jewish hope in universal belonging.
 Tenor Brett Kaye and Bavli’s duet on Ve’hi She’amda turned prayer and worship into art, invoking powerful ancestral endurance.

 The first half culminated with Montana Sharp’s crystalline New Day Will Rise, inspired by Nova Festival survivor Yuval Raphael, a modern psalm of rebirth that carried the audience into intermission with hope glowing on every face.